gagolews/clustering-benchmarks/.devel/sphinx/weave/internal-validity-measures.md

 partitions, e.g., the average degree of cluster compactness or point separability.

-Sometimes internal measures are also used to compare the outputs of different clustering algorithms on the same dataset and determine which one is more correct.
+Sometimes, internal measures are also used to compare the outputs of different clustering algorithms on the same dataset with the intention to determine which one is more *valid*.

 However, in {cite}`cvi` (also see the {ref}`sec:results-v1` section), we have pointed out that **many measures promote some rather random groupings whilst other ones seem more suitable for... detecting outliers**.

-We should therefore not deem a high value of, say, the Silhouette or Davies–Bouldin index *better* than a lower one, at least not uncritically.
+We should therefore not uncritically deem a high value of, say, the Silhouette or Davies–Bouldin index *better* than a lower one.

-Overall, **we do not recommend relying on such measures to judge whether a partition is meaningful or not**.

 ## Notation